 Renowned Addiction Centers.
 Serene Private Facilities.
 Inpatient rehab programs vary.Addiction Helpline (844) 597-1011

 Proven recovery success experience, backed by a Team w/ History of:

 - Domestic Abuse: One of the most sobering effects of alcoholism is an increased risk for domestic abuse within the family.
 Abuse tied to alcohol use in families can be either emotional or physical.
 People battling alcoholism may insult their family members, manipulate them, or humiliate them.
 These are all forms of emotional abuse.
 Physical violence is also a severe issue.
 The World Health Organization reports that 55 percent of physical assault cases between intimate partners occurred when the perpetrator drank.
 Because alcohol use in families lowers their self-control by affecting cognitive and physical functioning, people who drink are more prone to act violently when frustrated.

-- Physical & Mental Health Issues: Finally, a battle with alcoholism affects the physical and mental health of most members of the family.
+- Physical & Mental Health Issues: Finally, a battle with alcoholism affects most family members’ physical and mental health.
 The individual fighting addiction will deal with physical health issues because of the impact of excessive alcohol consumption.
-Some common problems include liver disease, digestive system problems, damage to the brain, and risk for stroke.
+Common problems include liver disease, digestive system problems, brain damage, and stroke risk.
 Mental health problems are also a risk for these families.
 The anxiety and stress of alcoholism for a family will wear down the emotional health of all involved.
-Family members of those fighting alcoholism may also struggle with guilt and feelings that they somehow cause their loved one’s disorder.
+Family members of those fighting alcoholism may also struggle with guilt and feelings that they somehow caused their loved one’s disorder.

 Why So Many U.S. Families Are Affected By Alcoholism

 Between 2002 and 2013, drinking rates among US adults rose substantially, with more people reaching problem drinking levels as a result.
 High-stress levels in modern society increase the demand for today’s adults, and as a result, more and more are turning to alcohol to self-medicate.